Basset Hound vs Basenji: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Basset Hound and Basenji.
 Basset Hound has moderate-high grooming needs, while Basenji requires low (short coat) maintenance.
 Professional grooming costs reflect these differences: Basset Hound owners typically spend $400-$800 annually on grooming, compared to $0-$200 for Basenji.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Expect brushing, bathing, nail care, and dental hygiene to be ongoing at-home tasks between professional grooming visits.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners